[This blog was originally posted on Sep 3, 2020 and has been updated to showcase new examples]

 We all love stories.
 Rather than talking about your product in a promotional tone, it is better to share your customer’s experience with the audience.
 While it will work as proof that your product and services are worth the purchase, it will tap on the emotional instinct of the customer.

-Take a look at this email example by Fetching Fields that deals with canine wellness treats.
+Take a look at this email example by Fetching Fields, which is easily among the finest testimonial emails one will ever come across.
+It deals with canine wellness treats.

 In the email, they have featured the founder of oSHen Creative, Amanda, and her pet canine Henry.
 It describes their beautiful relationship and how Fetching Fields treats forms an important part of their life.
 The sweet tale ends with inviting other users to share their adventure with the hashtag #FetchingWith.
 It is a great way to encourage people to share their stories that can be repurposed as testimonials.

-Calm sets a nice example of using a user’s story to promote the discount on premium membership.
+Danner sets a nice example of using a user’s story to promote the brand’s offerings.
 The user’s personal experience adds a human touch to the email and increases the likelihood of conversion.

 This idea can also be applied in the travel or hospitality industry emails.
 You can invite people to share their memorable moments on their social media handles (especially Instagram) and then promote the same in your emails (with the customer’s permission).
 These testimonials can also be in the form of a video, which would enhance the customer experience even more.